-The first area we expect to complete is Ōhau Point in October 2018.
+The first area completed was Ōhau Point in October 2018.

-Click on the thumbnail images below to view a larger version of each of the safe stopping area concept designs, or you can download them as a PDF here [PDF, 1.8 MB]
+Click on the thumbnail images below to view a larger version of each of the safe stopping area concept designs and road realignments (from February 2019), or you can download them as a PDF here [PDF, 9.8 MB]